takuya/php-imagick-cmd-wrapper/README.md

     ->format('[%w,%h]')
 ->execute();
 ```
-This result in ` identify  -format '[%w,%w]' a.jpg ` , it will work fine.
+This result in ` identify  -format '[%w,%h]' a.jpg ` , it will work fine.

 ### More Sample Usage